 However, the image is not a photograph taken from Hubble and there is no mystery as to its origin.
-In fact, the image is an artwork by a digital artist named Adam Ferriss and can be seen in its original context on the artist’s website.
+In fact, the image is an artwork by a digital artist named Adam Ferriss and can be seen in various other locations on the Internet.
 It is a part of a collection of similar images that the artist calls ‘500 Years Away’.

 If any has ever spent time out in the country away from city lights you know how beautiful stars are.
 Can you even imagine how glorious this would be to see it surround you in person?! \0/